edouardparis/edouardparis.github.io/content/notes/2024-02-01_my-website-in-the-console.md

 The outputs formats are **HTML** and **RSS (xml)** but can be **JSON** or plain text.

- ## Here a small guide to use this Hugo feature with Caddy to have blog posts readable in the console.
+Here a small guide to use this Hugo feature with Caddy to have blog posts readable in the console.

+ ## 1. Configuring Hugo for Plain Text Output

-First define the plain text format as an output format to theme `config.toml` and add it to the list of outputs for the content pages.
+First define the plain text format as an output format in the theme's `config.toml` and add it to the list of outputs for the content pages.

 {{< highlight toml >}}